HuRef: HUman-REadable Fingerprint for Large Language Models

 \hyperref[fig:cosvsavg]{Figure~\ref*{fig:cosvsavg}} presents the average zero-shot performance on a set of standard benchmarks when $L_A$(PCS) is at different values.
-The benchmarks include BoolQ~\citep{clark2019boolq}, PIQA~\citep{bisk2020piqa}, HellaSwag~\citep{zellers2019hellaswag}, WinoGrande~\citep{sakaguchi2021winogrande}, ARC-e, ARC-c~\citep{clark2018think},RACE~\citep{lai2017race} and MMLU~\citep{hendrycks2021measuring}.~\autoref{benchmarks} details the performance on each task during SFT.
+The benchmarks include BoolQ~\citep{clark2019boolq}, PIQA~\citep{bisk2020piqa}, HellaSwag~\citep{zellers2019hellaswag}, WinoGrande~\citep{sakaguchi2021winogrande}, ARC-e, ARC-c~\citep{clark2018think}, RACE~\citep{lai2017race} and MMLU~\citep{hendrycks2021measuring}. (c.f.
+Appendix ~\autoref{tab:detailed performance} for a detailed breakdown of performances on each task.)
 We can see that despite the original training loss is still present, the model quickly deteriorates to random guesses as the cosine similarity detaches away from that of the base model.

 These observations indicate that it is fairly hard for the model to preserve the base model's performance without keeping a high cosine similarity to it.